MWPainter/thts-plus-plus/include/README.md

 Note that some of the options provided in `ThtsManager` may alter how a trial is run slightly, but the above is how a trial will run with default options selected.

+If you're thinking what are these context things, do I need that?
+Then the answer is probably no you don't, and you can just ignore them.
+Some example uses for it however are:
+- sampling a state at the start of a trial when planning in partially observable environments with belief states
+- sampling a scalarisation to use for a trial when planning in a multi-objective environment
+- passing data from parent nodes to child nodes to avoid deadlock
+    - An example of this is contained in the Rents implementation.
+To construct the action distribution it needs the distribution from the parent decision node.
+If we were to try access it directly, with multithreading, we should lock that parent node.
+However, this would create a cycle in the locking dependencies, which can lead to deadlock.
+Hence, in this implementation the context is used to pass down the action distribution from parent nodes (which may be slightly outdated, but is still better than deadlocking).

 ## algorithms/